 - Gastrointestinal stomas are used in various disorders - eg, inflammatory bowel disease, neoplasia and diverticular disease.

 - Urostomies are more rare and are usually used following invasive neoplasia of the bladder or prostate.

-- Once a decision is made for a stoma, patients will be introduced to the stoma nurse specialist.
+- Once a decision is made to site a stoma, patients will be introduced to the stoma clinical nurse specialist.
 The role of the nurse specialist should not be underestimated.
 They can provide counselling as well as information on the following: